bahrus/custom-enhancements/README.md

 Choosing the right name seems important, as it ought to align somewhat with the reserved sub-property of the element, as well as the reserved prefix for attributes (think data- / dataset).

-## Should use of enh-* prefix for server-rendered progressive enhancement of custom elements should be required (or strongly suggested?)
+## Should use of enh-* prefix for server-rendered (progressive) enhancement of custom elements be required (or even strongly suggested?)

 The reason I think it would be reasonable for the prefix enh-* to be required, or at least strongly suggested is this: